Published on Sunday 25 September 2016 06:26

 Cost of Ownership

-It's also worth contextualising that figure a little by mentioning that this MK3 model is a good deal bigger than its predecessor.
 In other words, a number of steps have been taken in the right direction.
 The problem though for Audi is that with the latest 1 Series and A-Class models, BMW and Mercedes have done the same thing.
 Even Volvo is getting in on the act with their surprising V40.
 Plenty then, for prospective A3 2.0 TDI purchasers to think about.

-I must confess that I wasn't immediately enthused by this Audi A3.
+I must confess that I wasn't immediately enthused by this improved Audi A3.
 I felt it was almost too polished, too low-key for its own good.
 But if you can get past its rather cool barrier of wilful understatement, you'll find a truly excellent car.
 It's undoubtedly a grower, a design that impresses you with small considered details as well the headline figures.
-The 2.0-litre TDI engine feels as if it's perfectly pitched to balance power and parsimony, making it the choice in the A3 range for higher mileage drivers.
+The 2.0-litre TDI 150PS unit feels as if it's perfectly pitched to balance power and parsimony, making it the choice in the A3 range for higher mileage drivers.
 Don't overlook the smart 1.4TFSI petrol engine with cylinder on demand technology though.

-Ultimately, the more I drove the A3 the more I admired it.
+Ultimately, the more I drove this A3 the more I admired it.
 I never felt that impulsive spark that would send me careening to an Audi dealer looking for a dotted line but then it's not really that kind of car.
 Hedonists will probably look elsewhere.
 Those looking for discreet refinement will find a lot to like here.
 Don't expect fireworks, it's a slow burner.